 Do you like to argue?
 I do.
 Before being saved and called into ministry, I was convinced I would become a lawyer- think of a young Matlock.
 I loved to debate anyone on just about anything.
+“But I’m right!” was my thought process.
 I was passionate.
 I was articulate.
-And I was right!
+And, again, I was right!
 At least that’s how I viewed things.

 The reality was that I had a major problem.
 I was never wrong.
 I was so stubborn that I found myself arguing for things I didn’t even believe and about things I didn’t even care about.